ihartwig/PiZeroHat/README.md

 KiCad component and example project for creating Raspberry Pi Zero Shields/Hats with USB and power lines directly (nor with extra cables), with a help of pogo pins (spring contacts).

+## Usage

+The `kicad` directory includes an example project using the RASPI_ZERO_FULL footprint.

+The `lib` directory contains the footprint and symbol for RASPI_ZERO_FULL.
+Add it to your project under `Preferences > Manage Footprint Libraries...` to add it to your project.

+To enable 3D model rendering, add an environmental variable of `KICAD_PIZEROHAT_LIB_DIR` under Preferences > Configure Paths...` so that the files can be found.

+## Details

 ![Screenshot PiZeroHat_02](assets/PiZeroHat_02.jpg)
 ![Screenshot PiZeroHat_03](assets/PiZeroHat_03.jpg)
 You can use it to create Pi Zero-based devices with onboard USB peripherals and advanced power circuits.
 For example USB-hubs and Ethernet drivers or other USB peripherals.